Dear Members,

 part of this Report.

-RESEARCH & DEVELOPMENT Nano DAP
+RESEARCH & DEVELOPMENT

 Calcium Nitrate

-product is being explored.
+being explored.

 Urea Gold (Sulphur Coated Urea)

-basis at Panipat Unit, NFL is in process to set up a Pilot Plant for Urea Gold with the
+set up a Pilot Plant for Urea Gold with the capacity of 5000 MTPA at NFL Nangal Unit.

-Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo
+Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and outgo

 Disclosure in terms of the Companies (Account) Rules, 2014 in respect of Conservation